Am I Pregnant – Early Signs of

 7.You can also make an appointment with your healthcare provider to confirm the pregnancy.

 If you think you may be pregnant, the best thing to do is to make an appointment with your healthcare provider to confirm the pregnancy.
 Many women experience some of the early signs of pregnancy, but only a medical professional can tell you for sure.
 Your healthcare provider will likely start by asking about your medical history and doing a physical exam.
-They may also order a blood test to check your hCG levels. hCG is a hormone that is only present when you are pregnant.
+They may also order a blood test to check your hCG levels. hCG is a hormone that is only when you are pregnant.
 If you are pregnant, your healthcare provider will likely talk to you about your pregnancy options.
 This is an important decision, and you should take the time you need to make the best decision for you.
 There are many resources available to help you make this decision, and your healthcare provider can help you find the information you need.
 Remember, you are not alone in this decision, and there is no right or wrong answer.

 If you’re experiencing any of the early signs of pregnancy, take a home pregnancy test or schedule an appointment with your doctor.
 By knowing the early signs of pregnancy, you can be prepared for the both the physical and emotional changes ahead.